May 29 - June 7, 2026

 elearning africa conference day 1

-The immersion begins at the eLearning Africa Conference, the continent’s premier convening on digital learning, training, and skills development.
-Participants will attend plenaries and breakout sessions that highlight how technology is transforming education across Africa, from edtech innovations to workforce readiness initiatives.
-The day offers unparalleled networking opportunities with global education leaders, entrepreneurs, and policymakers, opening doors to potential partnerships and collaborations.
+Enter the continent's premier convening on digital learning, training, and skills development.
+Attend plenaries and breakout sessions that surface how technology is transforming education across Africa, from edtech innovation to workforce readiness.
+The conference floor offers direct access to global education leaders, policymakers, and entrepreneurs, and serves as a live laboratory for ideas participants can carry back to their own institutions.
+Visit eLearning Africa Conference to learn more.

 Day 7 - june 4